medium-tech/van-cone/README.md

     - pass additional context data such as a prefetched data or other configuration to route component
 - TypeScript support

-# Beta
+### Official release

-🚨 Van Cone is in Beta 🚨
+Van Cone has reached version 1.0.0 and is no longer in beta.

-Van Cone is close but not quite out of beta, so use with your own caution.

 # Overview